ijustloveflexin/ijustloveflexin/README.md

 I love this symbol because it represents balance.
 The angel on one shoulder & the devil on the other is a popular illustration.
 Most people forget the point because they get lost in their own opinions of right & wrong.
 This is just a depiction of the duality that we see so many examples of in the world and inside of ourselves.

 There has to be a delicate balance between the two and it's important to remember the essential purpose of the yin AND the yang, respectively.
 We must be open-minded enough to look at it from an unbiased perspective and fully understand that there would be no such thing as good or bad without a means of comparison.
+The interdependece unites the opposing terms.

 These are part of who we are.

-Here is my theory: The devil is not a physical being who rules the underworld.
-It's simply the things that hold us back in life.
-Fear, worry, jealousy, self-doubt, and guilt are all examples of self-imposed limitations that hold us back from being who we were meant to be.

 This would mean that Evil is something we see in our reality as a result of fearing the unknown, worrying about what the future holds, being jealous of others, and doubting ourselves.
 So essentially, hell is a state of mind.